Evocelot/file-store-liquibase/README.md

 ```

 This command reads the configuration from the `local.env` file, builds the Docker image with the specified settings, and tags it according to the `IMAGE_NAME` and `VERSION` values in the configuration.
 The resulting image can then be used to run Liquibase containers with your database schema changes.

+## Docker Images

+The released Docker images for this application are available at: [dockerhub](https://hub.docker.com/repository/docker/evocelot/file-store-liquibase/general)